 Soprano MEGAN WESTON is recognized for her “remarkable virtuosity and charm” (FINANCIAL TIMES), her “gorgeous lyric soprano” (OPERA MAGAZINE), and as a “strong and persuasive” performer (THE NEW YORK TIMES).
-She first gained attention as Lisa in La sonnambula with the Caramoor Music Festival and the Orchestra of St. Luke's, and as Lightfoot McClendon in the world premiere production of Carlisle Floyd’s Cold Sassy Tree with San Diego Opera.
+She first gained attention as Lisa in La sonnambula with Bel Canto at Caramoor with the Orchestra of St. Luke's, and as Lightfoot McClendon in the world premiere production of Carlisle Floyd’s Cold Sassy Tree with San Diego Opera.

-In 2021-22, MEGAN WESTON made her debut with the Joroinen Festival in an all Gershwin program with the Jyväskylä Big Band and the Cantinovum Chamber Choir in Finland.
-She appeared on Savonlinna AAMU morning show, toured with the Bad Boys of Opera in Fort Meyers and St. Augustine, Florida, and sang concerts with Columbia University, Ocean City Pops, and Athena Music Foundation.
-Prior to the pandemic, she performed The Swallow and Match Girl in Sergio Cervetti's opera Elegy for a Prince with Distinguished Concerts International Orchestra at Carnegie Hall, Stern Auditorium, and sang at Carnegie’s Zankel Hall in Chinese New Year Spectacular.
+In 2021 - 2022, MEGAN WESTON made her debut with the Joroinen Festival in an all Gershwin program with the Jyväskylä Big Band and the Cantinovum Chamber Choir in Finland.
+She appeared on Savonlinna AAMU morning show, toured with The Bad Boys of Opera in Fort Meyers and St. Augustine, Florida, and sang concerts with Columbia University, Ocean City Pops, and Athena Music Foundation.
+In 2020, just prior to the pandemic, she performed The Swallow and Match Girl in Sergio Cervetti's opera Elegy for a Prince with Distinguished Concerts International Orchestra at Carnegie Hall, Stern Auditorium, and sang at Carnegie’s Zankel Hall in Chinese New Year Spectacular.
 She performed Jenny in Sondheim's Company with Madison Lyric Stage, Frasquita in Carmen with the Phoenicia International Festival of the Voice, and premiered Two Masses by Phillipe Treuille with the Long Island Chorale Society.